- Search The Registry

 - My Account

-Blind Tom Wiggins, an African American composer and pianist, was born on this date in 1849.
+Blind Tom Wiggins, a Black composer and pianist, was born on this date in 1849.

-From Columbus, GA., Tom was born with a condition that today's doctors might diagnose with the politically correct term "autistic savant,” one of only about 100 cases recorded in medical history.
-James Bethune of Columbus, Georgia purchased Tom’s father, Domingo Wiggins, a field slave, and his mother Charity Greene at auction when Tom was an infant.
+From Columbus, GA., he was born with a condition that today's doctors might diagnose as "autistic savant,” one of only about 100 cases recorded in medical history.
+James Bethune of Columbus, Georgia purchased Tom’s father, Domingo Wiggins, a field slave, and his mother Charity Greene at auction when young Tom was an infant.
 Because he was the blind (disabled) sickly "pickaninny," and no labor potential, he was thrown into the sale as a no-cost extra.
 Though Tom's parents were married, the prevailing custom of the time dictated that female slaves and their children retain the names of their owners; hence the name Thomas Greene Bethune.
-Bethune was a veteran of the Mexican War, a practicing lawyer, and a newspaper editor at the Columbus Times.
+Bethune was a white-American veteran of the Mexican War, a practicing lawyer, and a newspaper editor at the Columbus Times.

-Musicians in the audience were invited to challenge Tom to a musical duel.
+Musicians in the audience were invited to challenge him musically.
 Tom could successfully reproduce on the keyboard any piece of music a challenger would first perform.
 And taking that feat one step further, he could play a perfect bass accompaniment to the treble played by someone seated beside him the first time as he played it.
 Tom would often push the other performer aside and repeat the entire composition alone.
 When audiences applauded, Tom followed suit impersonating the sounds of approval.

 After the Battle of Manassas, Tom and his manager were confined in Nashville for several months and after hearing the battle discussed for several weeks, Tom sat down at the piano and produced a composition incorporating melodies representing the Union Army, the Confederate Army, and Confederate and Union leaders Beauregard and McDowell.
 The composition became a popular signature piece and a favorite with concert audiences in the South.
 In 1862, the General Bethune took up managing and traveling with Tom, always attempting to keep far south of the Union army lines and out of the line of fire.
 Noted writers such as Rebecca Harding Davis kept word of Blind Tom alive in the North and fascinated readers of the prestigious Atlantic Monthly with a report of Tom's abilities.